workshopweekend/arcbot/project/hardware.md

 4. Attach the clothespin to the end of the second motor's dowel.

-These instructions are meant to be inspirational; for pictures, see [Pete Prodoehl's setup of the original Arc-o-Matic](http://rasterweb.net/raster/projects/arcomatic/).
+Get creative with this project!
+The general idea is to have two motors on sticks.
+For some pictures, see [Pete Prodoehl's setup of the original Arc-o-Matic](http://rasterweb.net/raster/projects/arcomatic/).